 SoFi does well in the eyes of Redditors.
 Most customers are pleased with their hybrid account, praising the high APYs, convenient app and referral bonuses they can earn.
 Redditors also like Capital One, commenting that it’s an affordable bank thanks to its lack of maintenance fees, calling out the free teen and kid bank accounts, decent cashback rewards on its credit cards and good APYs on its savings products.

-SoFi and Capital One are great online banking options, and their accounts are mostly free to open and maintain.
+SoFi and Capital One are great online banking options, and their accounts are mostly fee-free to open and maintain.
 Both bank’s savings APYs are neck-in-neck as well.
+But in terms of available regular banking products like checking, savings, credit cards and CDs, Cap One takes the crown in my book.

-On the other side, Capital One has a significantly larger suite of bank accounts and credit cards to choose from, and there are some branch locations, including cafés.
+Capital One has a significantly larger suite of bank accounts and credit cards to choose from, and there are some branch locations, including cafés.
 Capital One has checking and savings accounts designed for everyday use, kids and teens — all of which earn interest with no balance requirements.
 It has over 30 credit cards, often featuring no annual fees and robust rewards, and it offers CDs with high rates and no deposit requirements.
+But in terms of lending options, it’s lacking compared to SoFi.

 SoFi at a glance